 A 30-year mortgage with a fixed interest rate.
 If you choose this loan, you agree to pay the debt back through monthly payments spread over 360 months or 30 years.
 The interest rates remain the same throughout the pay back period.
 The advantage of fixed rate mortgages is that they present predictable housing costs for the life of the loan.

-if the cost of borrowing money goes up.
+Developed during a time of high interest rates which kept many people out of the housing market, the ARM offers lower initial rates by sharing the future risk of higher rates between borrower and lender.
+The interest rate is often less than that found with a fixed rate loan, but you run the risk of the rate increasing if the cost of borrowing money goes up.
 Because payments and interest rates can increase, homebuyers considering this type of mortgage need to have the income to keep up with all possible rate and/or payment changes.

 The lender who will issue a RAM appraises the property and makes the loan based on a percentage of its current value.
 The homeowner retains ownership, and the property secures the loan.
 The lender then pays an annuity to the borrower, usually on a monthly basis, up to an amount equal to the equity they have in the home.

 The advantage of this loan is that of receiving a monthly tax-free income.
 This income may be available for life or until the house is sold.
 The schedule of payments depends on the value of the home and the ages of the owners.
 There are risks involved with this type of loan.
 If the homeowner wants to move and buy a new house, there may not be enough equity in the home to sell it for more than what is owed on the RAM.
 Or the lender may consider only the current market value of the home rather than any future appreciation when deciding on the monthly payments to the homeowner.